 The Associate Degree Nurse provides acute patient care in a variety of health care settings.
 Direct patient care, assessment, and critical thinking skills are vital to the profession.
-The curriculum of the Vernon College ADN program prepares graduates to assume beginning staff positions, under supervision, as providers of care, coordinators of care, and members of the nursing profession.
+The curriculum of the Vernon College ADN program prepares graduates to assume beginning staff positions, under supervision, as providers of patient-centered care, coordinators of care patient safety advocates, and members of the nursing profession health care team.
 Upon successful completion of the program, graduates will be eligible to take the NCLEX-RN state licensure examination which credentials the Registered Nurse (RN).

 Registered Nurses can find career opportunities in long-term care facilities, clinics, physician offices, home health agencies and hospitals.
-Nurses can enter the military or industry, become educators, or progress to advanced practice degrees, such as Nurse Practitioners.
+Nurses can enter the military or industry, become educators, or progress to advanced practice degrees, such as Advanced Nurse Practitioners or Certified Nurse Specialists.